Hisashi Iwakuma won’t return to Mariners’ rotation on Saturday as previously hoped

 Iwakuma struggled in his second rehab outing on Monday night at Cheney Stadium.
 He pitched just two innings for Class AAA Tacoma, allowing four runs on four hits with two walks and three strikeouts.
 He threw 45 pitches, including 34 in the second inning.

 “Obviously it was below average,” Iwakuma said through interpreter Antony Suzuki.
-“Out of 100, it was a probably a 40.”
+“Out of 100, it was probably a 40.”

 Beyond the poor results, it was the way he pitched that was an issue.
-Iwakuma admitted that he didn’t feel great on the mound and had some tightness in his shoulder in the outing and some residual soreness on Tuesday.
+Iwakuma admitted that he didn’t feel great on the mound and had some tightness in his shoulder in the outing and some residual soreness Tuesday.

 Most Read Stories